More about This Topic

 Why You Should Answer Motions In An Illinois Divorce

 Petitions must be answered.
-Yet, the judge never reads them.
+Yet, the judge may not them.
 95% of divorces end in an agreed resolution no matter what the temporary issues were.
 Why would a judge pore over the petition and its answer for a case that will likely be resolved without the judge’s input.

 Motions, by their nature, are almost always heard by the judge.
 A motion is the movant’s opportunity to introduce your case to the judge.
-Likewise, an answer to a motion is the non-movant.
+Likewise, an answer to a motion is the non-movant’s introduction of THEIR side of the story.

 A written answer has the advantage of knowing exactly how the movant is introducing the issue and themselves to the judge.
 A well written answer allows for an eloquent counterpoint where the non-movant can attack both the motion and the movant.